RecuencoJones/BB032016/README.md

 - Node-RED installed `npm i -g node-red`
 - node-red-node-mongodb installed globally `npm i -g node-red-node-mongodb`

+## Settings

+Go to `~/.node-red` folder and copy [settings.js](settings.js) file there.
+With this configuration, we will allow node-red to receive CORS requests.

 ## Import NodeRED Server

 Run **node-red** with `node-red`